Philip Mayaka: Professional

 On 14 January 2021, it was announced Mayaka had left college early to sign a Generation Adidas deal with MLS, which would see him enter the 2021 MLS SuperDraft.
 Going in to the draft, Mayaka was considered the consensus number one pick, however was selected 3rd overall on 21 January 2021 by Colorado Rapids.

 On 29 March 2021, Mayaka joined Colorado's USL Championship affiliate side Colorado Springs Switchbacks on loan.
 He made his professional debut on 14 May 2021, appearing as a 73rd-minute substitute during a 4–0 win over Sporting Kansas City II.

 On November 10, 2022, his contract option was declined by Colorado.

 Mayaka signed with Charlotte FC's MLS Next Pro side Crown Legacy FC in January 2023.

+On January 28, 2026, Mayaka signed with USL League One side Athletic Club Boise ahead of their inaugural season.